 Bae, Kidong, is Director General of the National Museum of Korea and also Chairperson of the ICOM ASPAC.
 He is currently Professor emeritus of Hanyang University after he taught archaeology and museum studies from 1990 to 2017 at the Department of Anthropology.

 He was born in Daegu, Korea and graduated from Department of Archaeology and Anthropology, Seoul National University, Korea, and got his Ph.D. at the Department of Anthropology, University of California, Berkeley in 1989.

 He is currently Chairperson of ICOM Saparate Meeting of ICOM and of UNESCO Asian Pacific Center of International Understanding (APCEIU) Governing Board.
 He has been engaged in many international organizations including Korean commission for UNESCO as a board member and the vice Chair of the Committee of Culture.
-He has been recently elected as a Board of the Blue Shield in 2017.
+He has been member of the Board of the Blue Shield since 2017.

 He was director of the Hanyang University Museum and Jeongok Prehistory Museum in late 1990 and 2000s for 15 years.
 He also served as the president of the National Unversity of Cultural Heritage, Korea.

 Nancy Wilkie is the William H. Laird Professor of Classics, Anthropology and the Liberal Arts, Emerita at Carleton College in Northfield, Minnesota.
 A founding member of the U.S. Committee of the Blue Shield, she served as Secretary of USCBS from 2006-2013 and as President since 2013.